Daniel-Brai/Loco/README.md

 Fast, reliable localhost tunneling for web developers

 Loco makes it dead simple to expose your local web applications to the internet.
-Built with Python for speed and simplicity, whether you're testing webhooks, sharing work-in-progress with clients, or accessing your dev environment remotely, Loco gets you there without the hassle.
+Built with Python for simplicity, whether you're testing webhooks, sharing work-in-progress with clients, or accessing your dev environment remotely, Loco gets you there without the hassle.